top of page

 Especially irradiated or leukoreduced units.

-✔ Inform blood bank early if a transplant is scheduled
+✔ Inform the blood bank early if a transplant is scheduled

 They need preparation time.